wahid3150/Gemini-Clone/README.md

 The Gemini Clone is a meticulously crafted UI clone, designed to mirror the aesthetic and functionality of the original Gemini platform.
 This project serves as a demonstration of advanced frontend development skills using HTML, CSS, JavaScript and React.

 ## 🎥 Demo

-Check out the live demo here: [Linkedin]([https://www.linkedin.com/in/wahidanon/](https://www.linkedin.com/posts/wahidanon_wqsoftwares-mernstack-webdevelopment-activity-7233819212656373762-p_0m?utm_source=share&utm_medium=member_desktop)
+Check out the live demo here: [LinkedIn Post](https://www.linkedin.com/posts/wahidanon_wqsoftwares-mernstack-webdevelopment-activity-7233819212656373762-p_0m?utm_source=share&utm_medium=member_desktop)

 ## ✨ Features